Religion in Vietnam: Hinduism

 Adherence to Hinduism in Vietnam is associated with the Cham ethnic minority; the first religion of the Champa kingdom was a form of Shaivite Hinduism, brought by sea from India.
 The Cham people erected Hindu temples (Bimong) throughout Central Vietnam, many of which are still in use today; the now-abandoned Mỹ Sơn, a UNESCO World Heritage Site, is perhaps the most well-known of Cham temple complexes.

 Approximately 50,000 ethnic Cham in the south-central coastal area practice a devotional form of Hinduism.
-Most of the Cham Hindus belong to the Nagavamshi Kshatriya caste, but a considerable minority are Brahmins.
+Most of the Cham Hindus belong to the Nagavamshi Kshatriya caste, but a considerable minority are Brahmins who are recognised by the government.
 Another 4,000 Hindus (mostly Tamil, and otherwise of Cham or mixed Indian-Vietnamese descent) live in Ho Chi Minh City, where the Mariamman Temple acts as a focal point for the community.
 In Ninh Thuận Province, where most of the Cham in Vietnam reside, Cham Balamon (Hindu Cham) numbers 32,000; out of the 22 villages in Ninh Thuận, 15 are Hindu.

 As per the census of 2009, there are a total of 56,427 Cham Hindus in Vietnam.
-Out of this number, 40,695 are in Ninh Thuận, and another 15,094 are in Bình Thuận.
+In 2022, there were an estimated 70,000 ethnic Cham living along the south-central coast.